hyperledger-labs/splice/cluster/README.md

    This will configure Helm to fetch docker images from GCP and enable the fixed token mode which is used for all scratchnet clusters.
-3. Run `OVERWRITE_DOCKER_IMAGE=1 make docker-push -j` to push docker images to GCP.
-You need to rerun this everytime you modify any of the images.
+3. Run `make docker-push -j` to push docker images to GCP.
-   By default, this does **NOT** disable makefile caching.
-If that's what you want, you should instead run `make docker-push-force -j`.
+   Note that this does an incremental build.
+If things break, you can force a full rebuild by first running `make clean`.
 4. Run `make cluster/helm/build` to build the Helm charts.
 You will need to rerun this every time you modify the helm charts.
 5. Following the runbook, create `participant-values.yaml`,
    `validator-values.yaml` and `sv-values.yaml`.
 Replace